strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Compute the time that takes the refresh
 * Renommer cc en sfcw car cc est le compileur c, c++ !
 Donc ça ne va pas passer !! lol
 * Make a loop for config glob patterns as they are the same